 November 1, 2005.
 Wheeler wrote a second letter to +MH and copied with it his prior letter to the MC.
-The next day, Wheeler's "A Call to Accountability" became public.
+On November 3, "A Call to Accountability" was posted by a Peter Zwick on the Orthodox Forum..
 In the ten-page letter addressed to the MC, Wheeler accused the Central Administration of financial mismanagement, corruption, misuse of special appeal funds, and misdirection of Church funds for personal use, among other misdeeds.